 1. Only paid members of the Madison Gem and Mineral Club may enter, personally working or fabricating the material unless otherwise designated.
 2. No prior-winning competition items eligible.
 3. Read the competition requirements carefully.
 Only one entry per month, but item may be entered in other months if it qualifies (non-previous winner)

-the Bands: generation mechanism of banded iron formations in
+Battle between the Bands: generation mechanism of banded iron formations in the early earth